Skip to main content

 Many people find adult social care and support daunting.
 We want to make it simple, clear and easy to understand.

-Our aim is to help you stay active, healthy and independent in your own home for as long as possible.
+We aim to help you stay active, healthy and independent in your own home for as long as possible.

-We'll give you the right information, advice and support so that you can make your own choices and decide what works best for you.
+We'll give you the right information, advice and support to make your own choices and decide what works best for you.

 If you need more support or have complex needs, Suffolk County Council may be able to provide social care.